Particular/docs.particular.net/servicecontrol/contracts.md

 ## Custom notification and alerting using ServiceControl events

-ServiceControl events enable the construction of custom notifications and integrations that will alert of something going wrong in the system.
+ServiceControl events enable the construction of custom notifications and integration that will alert of something going wrong in the system.

 WARNING: External notification events are sent in batches.
 If a problem is encountered part way through a batch, the entire batch will be re-sent.
 This can result in receiving multiple events for a single notification.

 [ServiceControl Endpoint Plugins](/servicecontrol/plugins/) collect information from monitored NServiceBus endpoints.

-### Alerting on FailedMessages Event
+### Alerting on `FailedMessages` Event

 Once a message ends up in the error queue ServiceControl will publish a `MessageFailed` event.
 The message contains: